WebCrew/CODEIT-IDE/README.md

 ## LICENSE

-Copyright (C) 2014/2016 by CODEIT / WebCrew - Andreas Holzer, web-crew.org
+Copyright (C) 2014/2016 by CODEIT / Andreas Holzer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal